10 Best Stadiums In UK According To Atmosphere

-In this article we have ranked the best stadiums in the UK according to the atmosphere, including stadiums from the Premier League, Championship, League One and the Scottish Premiership.
-The ranking is done by considering the user ratings from websites like footballgroundmap, the92, tripadvisor and many more.
+In this article, we have ranked the best stadiums in the UK according to the atmosphere, including stadiums from the Premier League, Championship, League One, and the Scottish Premiership.
+The ranking is done by considering the user ratings from websites like footballgroundmap, the92, Tripadvisor, and many more.

 Here are the 10 best stadiums in the UK according to the atmosphere –

-10. City Ground (Nottingham Forest)
+9. City Ground (Nottingham Forest)

-It has been home to Nottingham Forest Football Club since 1898, and has 30,445 seats.
+It has been home to Nottingham Forest Football Club since 1898 and has 30,445 seats.
 Nottingham Forest moved to the City Ground in 1898 after unsuccessfully trying to find a permanent home in previous decades.

-Its an old football ground with lots of character that you don’t get to see in lots of other places in the UK.
+It’s an old football ground with lots of character that you don’t get to see in lots of other places in the UK.
 The atmosphere is very good in the City Ground.
 There is always great banter between the home and the away fans and the stadium is well stewarded.
 It is a great place with a wonderful experience for both home and away fans as well as all the usual facilities.

 8. Valley Parade (Bradford City)